ipfs/ipfs-blog/src/_blog/ipfs-breaking-free-client-server.md

 Next we have the version identifier, which is whatever version number we’re working with, in this case, we’re working with a **version 1** CID.

-Now we’re to the multicodec, **dag-pb**, which is indicating this DAG (directed-acyclic graph) is protocol buffer encoded.
+Next, we have the multicodec, **dag-pb**, which indicates this DAG (directed-acyclic graph) is protocol buffer encoded.
 The multicodec field itself is an unsigned-varint.
-The list of supported codecs are available in the [github multiformats repository](https://github.com/multiformats/multicodec/blob/master/table.csv).
+The list of supported codecs is available in the [github multiformats repository](https://github.com/multiformats/multicodec/blob/master/table.csv).

 Next up is the multihash, which includes 3 things, a multihash algorithm, a multihash length, and then finally the hash digest itself.
 You can see here we’re working with a **sha2 hash of 32 bytes in length**, then the hash itself trails off the screen.
 The [multihash specification](https://github.com/multiformats/multihash) is also available in the multiformats github repository.